acoudene/ObjectCalisthenics/README.md

 # Object Calisthenics

-A repository to expose Object Calisthenics, Law of Demeter (LoW), "Tell don't ask" (TDA) approaches
+A repository to expose Object Calisthenics, Law of Demeter (LoW), "Tell don't ask" (TDA) approaches.
+See code to illustrate rules below.

 _(in french below...)_